oskapt/docker-redis/README.md

 that was mapped).
 The username is `docker` and the password is `d0ck3r`.
 You can change these in `docker.conf` before building the container.

+All of my containers launch internal static IPs via [pipework](https://github.com/oskapt/pipework), which you can adjust via the top of the `run.sh` file or with the `-i` option.

 Enjoy.